Beverly Hills Premises Liability Lawyer

 In the broadest sense, California law requires property owners to use reasonable care in the ownership and maintenance of their property, but the level of responsibility owed to you depends on the circumstances.

-For example, visitors to a property can be classified as invitees, licensees, or trespassers.
+Visitors to a property can be classified as invitees, licensees, and trespassers.

 Invitees are individuals who have the property owner’s express or implied permission to be on the property.
 This includes friends, relatives, or neighbors.
 Because they were invited onto a property, invitees are owed the highest duty of care.
 This means that in the event of an accident, a property owner will most likely be held liable for any injuries caused by their negligence.